Nihal Sarin: 2017–2020: GM title

 Nihal competed in the Tata Steel Rapid Championship 2018.
 Starting as the last seed, Nihal scored 3.0/9, with draws against Viswanathan Anand, Shakhriyar Mamedyarov, Sergey Karjakin, Pentala Harikrishna, Vidit Gujrathi, and Surya Shekhar Ganguly, losing only three games to Hikaru Nakamura, Levon Aronian, and Wesley So.
 The event marked Nihal's first game against the legendary five-time world champion Anand who graciously commented after the game, "Going by the evidence so far, I would not rule it out (Nihal becoming a world champion in future).
 It’s a long journey forward.
 At the end, he is just 14.
 I felt that he would really struggle in this tournament and he would be a bit out of place.
 It seemed the opposite.
 He seemed quite comfortable here.
 Not fully there, but he’s a huge talent what I’ve seen of him.”

 Nihal ended 2018 at the World Blitz Championship in Saint Petersburg, Russia where he scored 13½/21 with a rating performance of 2777, taking the 11th place on tiebreak.

 In the 2019 TePe Sigeman & Co.
 Masters tournament held in Malmo, Sweden, Nihal finished 6th place to cross the 2600 Elo mark in rating.
 He was the third youngest player in history and the youngest Indian to do so at the time.
 At the 2019 French Team Chess Championship, Nihal scored 6.0/11 on the first board and helped Mulhouse Philidor finish a historic third place.
-IN the 2019 Asian Blitz Championship, Nihal finished first with 8.0/9, ahead of Alireza Firouzja.
+In the 2019 Asian Blitz Championship, Nihal finished first with 8.0/9, ahead of Alireza Firouzja.

-In 2019, aged 15, Nihal had become the youngest Indian to play in the World Cup 2019 where he managed to reach the second round after beating Peruvian Jorge Cori 2–0 in the first round.
+At age 15, Nihal became the youngest Indian to play in the 2019 World Cup, where he managed to reach the second round after beating Peruvian Jorge Cori 2–0 in the first round.
 In the second round, Nihal beat Azerbaijani GM Eltaj Safarli.
 Nihal lost the second round and the tiebreakers to crash out of the tournament.